From LMS to Generative AI: How Learning and Talent are Evolving

 By Kerry Summers (Content Marketing Coordinator, iVentiv)

-Listen to the podcast now on Spotify and Apple Music.
+Listen to the podcast on Spotify and Apple Podcasts now.

 Key Takeaways